matt-graham/matt-graham.github.io/slides/ad/slides.md

 ## References and further reading

   1. Griewank, A., 2012.
 Who Invented the Reverse Mode of Differentiation?. *Documenta Mathematica*, Extra Volume ISMP, pp.389-400.
   2. Baydin, A.G., Pearlmutter, B.A., Radul, A.A. and Siskind, J.M., 2018.
-Automatic differentiation in machine learning: a survey. *Journal of Marchine Learning Research*, 18, pp.1-43.
+Automatic differentiation in machine learning: a survey. *Journal of Machine Learning Research*, 18, pp.1-43.